liferay-search/liferay-docs/en/developer/frameworks/articles/front-end-development/02-themes/04-extending-themes/01-extending-themes-intro.markdown

 [TOC levels=1-4]

-@product@ has additional features that you can use to extend your theme and modify your site.
+@sharepoint@ has additional features that you can use to extend your theme and modify your site.
 This section covers these topics:

 - Installing Themelets